-The conversion of the -- of capital, of business, of the intelligentsia to the catastrophe's meaning happened between the two World Wars.
-Therefore, this in-between twilight of between the wars is of great importance.
-There the intelligentsia discovered what happened.
-They discovered the solidarity of the army for the whole nation; that in these modern wars, it became clear, and I think it should be clear to you when you read this word "shelter," in your houses and homes, and on your bridges, that the solidarity of mankind came into the experience and knowledge of the people from a corner on which they had not ever expected it, from the simple threat of war, the threat of war which today includes children and women even than the soldier at the front, because obviously the hydrogen bomb is not going to be wasted on the infantryman in his trench.
-Now, with this reversal of danger, the solidarity, not of the nation -- there's no nation that can go to war alone -- but of these two great blocks of humanity, has been realized in a very unpredicted and unpromised -unpromising, you may even say -- unpromising way.
-It is not nevertheless the great answer through the outcry of the manifest, Communist Manifest, that there is only the solidarity proletariat, and no other, and that the others live by competition where dog eats dog.
+The conversion of the -- of capital, of business, of the intelligentsia to the catastrophe's meaning happened between the two world wars.
+And therefore, this in-between twilight of between the wars is of great importance.
+There the intelligentsia discovered what had happened.
+They discovered the solidarity of the army for the whole nation: that in these modern wars, it became clear, and I think it should be clear to you when you read this word "shelter," in your houses and homes, and on your bridges, that the solidarity of mankind came into the experience and knowledge of the people from a corner on which they had not ever expected it, from the simple threat of war, the threat of war which today includes children and women even more than the soldier at the front, because obviously the hydrogen bomb is not going to be -- wasted on the infantryman in his trench.
+Now, with this reversal of danger, the solidarity, not of the nation -there is no nation that can go to war alone -- but of these two great blocs of humanity, has been realized in a very unpredicted and unpromised -- -promising, you may even say -- unpromising way.
+But it is noth- -- not -- nevertheless the great answer to the outcry of the manifest, Communist Manifest, that there is only the solidarity of the proletariat, and no other, and that the others live by free competition where dog eats dog.
 This no longer is true.
-Dog may eat dog, and dog may like to eat dog.
+Dog may eat dog, and ma- -- dog may like to eat dog.
 But no trespassing.
 It isn't allowed anymore.

-The potential soldier, the potential member of the armament race - you may denigrate this as very poor, very external, very cheap.
+The potential soldier, the potential member of the armament race -- you may denigrate this as very poor, very external, very cheap.
 To me it isn't.
-It's very sublime that men who try to squabble about peacetime economy and to divide the interest in peacetime betwen the capital and labor is now suddenly overtaken by this much greater truth of war, in which these differences between capital and labor are of utter insignificance, can just be ruled out.
+It's very sublime that men who try to squabble about peacetime economy and to divide the interest in peacetime between the capital and labor is now suddenly overtaken by this much greater truth of war, in which these differences between capital and labor are of utter insignificance, can just be {ruled} out.

 I could go now back -- my time is up, as I see -- but I could go back and remind you that, of course, Lenin himself made this great leap away from Marxism into the great prediction of the catastrophe when he in 1899 already said the -- "It isn't necessary for the peasants to be revolutionized.
 We can make the revolution with unrevolutionized peasants."
-In a way, he foresaw then that the soldier-peasant would do exactly his bidding even more than the worker-soldier, of whom he had to execute quite a number.
+In a way, he foresaw then that the soldierpeasant would do exactly his bidding even more than the worker-soldier, of whom he had to execute quite a number.